ThuuuUyeennn/ThuuuUyeennn/README.md

 - 👋 Hi, I’m @ThuuuUyeennn
 - 👀 I’m interested in music
-- 🌱 I’m currently learning high school
+- 🌱 I’m currently learning junior high school
 - 💞️ I’m looking to collaborate on internet
 - 📫 How to reach me make friend